This series of articles will examine Spring Boot features. This fourth

 It output will be discussed in detail in the next section after discussing

-the Controller implementation and the population of the Model
+the Controller implementation and the population of the Model but note

-that the View requires the Model
+that the View requires the Model provide the time, date, and

-attributes as laid out above.
+timestamp attributes as laid out above.

 Controller and Model